-In August 2021, the POA issued amendments to TAS 1, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+In August 2021, POA issued amendments to TAS 1, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
 The amendments issued to TAS 1 are effective for annual periods beginning on or after 1 January 2023.
 In the absence of a definition of the term 'significant' in TFRS, the POA decided to replace it with 'material' in the context of disclosing accounting policy information.
 'Material' is a defined term in TFRS and is widely understood by the users of financial statements, according to the POA.
 In assessing the materiality of accounting policy information, entities need to consider both the size of the transactions, other events or conditions and the nature of them.
 Examples of circumstances in which an entity is likely to consider accounting policy information to be material have been added.
-Management has assessed that the amendment will have no impact on the consolidated financial statements.